smidazai/scan_functional/supplementary.md

 veccluster[vecclus] <- 1
 ```

-For $c=3$, we plot an example of simulations for each of the combination
+For $\alpha=3$, we plot an example of simulations for each combination
-shift/probabilistic model:
+of shift and probabilistic model:

 ``` r
 alpha <- 10